-- Only take NSAIDs with special medicines that protect the stomach.
+- Only take NSAIDs with special medications that protect the stomach.

 - Avoid alcohol.

-A study in the journal Clinical Gastroenterology and Hepatology found some patients in the U.S. had H. pylori infections that were resistant to two different antibiotics.
+A 2015 review found some patients in the United States had H. pylori infections that were resistant to two different antibiotics.
 A 2014 review found a high number of resistant H. pylori bacteria in Latin American countries.

 Antibiotic resistance is a growing problem across the globe.
-The CDC say that more than
+The CDC says that more than

 Everyone can do their part to help fight the problem of antibiotic resistance.
-The CDC say that people should:
+The CDC says that people should:

 - Use antibiotics only when prescribed by a doctor.

-- Never use antibiotics for colds or the flu – these are viruses and antibiotics won’t work against these illnesses.
+- Never use antibiotics for colds or the flu — these are viruses and antibiotics will not work against these illnesses.